deviceTRUST/Configurations/MultiHop/1-ManagedHops/README.md

 The first configuration is applied to the first hop in the chain.
 It is utilized to evaluate properties from the remote client.
 You can either evaluate properties by creating a context or by adding the in the "Setting\Properties" configuration menu.
 The configuration in this repository uses the second method.

 This Configuration
-- Uses the "Property" setting in the "Settings" menu to evaluate the "Name" property of the "Remote" client.
+- Uses the "Properties" setting in the "Settings" menu to evaluate the name of the user's device.

 <img src="../../_assets/images/multi-hop/1-ManagedHops/02_EvaluateRemoteProperties.png" alt="Evaluate Remote Properties" title="Evaluate Remote Properties" width="600">